mwr666/protoDEV-coreXY/README.md

  * one motor doubble z-axis (no shaft sync problems)
  * all axis motors mounted at bottom of printer to lower the center of gravity
  * all of non-printed parts was selected to be worldwide availabe and have resonable price to quality ratio.
+ * automatic parts removal ( if got time or need for this add on to work - i've designed it and printed just waiting for software )

 --------------------------------------------------------------------------------------------